cmu-delphi/delphi-epidata/docs/api/covid_hosp_facility.md

 ## Overview
 {: .no_toc}

-This data source provides various measures of COVID-19 burden on patients and healthcare facilities in the US.
+This dataset provides facility-level daily surveys of hospital COVID-19 capacity and patient impact.
+Data is acquired from HealthData.gov.
 It is a mirror of the "COVID-19 Reported Patient Impact and Hospital Capacity by Facility" dataset provided by HHS via healthdata.gov.

 HHS performs up to four days of forward-fill for missing values.